 “They don’t actually intend to follow through with their threats, but it gets them views,” Gangwar, who runs an English YouTube channel as well as a Hindi one to reach a wider audience, told VICE News.

 Gangwar, who has been an active YouTuber for five years, said he first noticed signs of hate speech and abusive language two years ago, when YouTubers began making videos insulting TikTok users.
-Gangwar pointed out that once other creators noticed that these videos - which often use classist or homophobic slurs to roast people - were popular, they also emulated the model.
+Gangwar pointed out that once other creators noticed that these videos - which often use classist or homophobic slurs - were popular, and they emulated the model.

 “They’re just picking soft targets based on what’s trending, like nepotism in Bollywood,” he said.